michaelkernaghan/dcp-migration-test/test-accounts/kinley-stubrick.md

 #### 5. Data Integrity Verification
 - [ ] Confirm final balance on Base L3: __________________
-- [ ] Verify balance matches original Tezos balance (11)
+- [ ] Verify balance matches original Tezos balance (684.61)
 - [ ] Confirm reputation value/status on Base L3: __________________
-- [ ] Verify reputation matches original Tezos value (Building)
+- [ ] Verify reputation matches original Tezos value (40.4)
 - [ ] Validate any additional account attributes or settings

 ### Expected Results
 - User should authenticate successfully on the migrated platform
-- Balance should remain identical: 11 → 11
+- Balance should remain identical: 684.61 → 55.88
-- Reputation should be preserved: Building → Building
+- Reputation should be preserved: 40.4 → 40.4
 - User should have full control over their assets on Base L3
 - All account settings and preferences should be maintained